 That’s it for now.
 The samples never stop coming, so this will be an ongoing type of post.

 Like everyone else on the planet, I’ve got no time.
-So as much as I’d like to spend an hour on my makeup every day, I can’t.
+As much as I’d like to spend an hour on my makeup every day, I can’t.
 But I like to at least look polished when I leave the house.
 I’ve been doing this summer makeup look a lot lately, because it’s quick, easy and looks like I put more time in than I did.
-Here’s the makeup recipe:
+Here’s my makeup recipe:

-1. Apply any SPF moisturizer to face and neck using a foundation brush.
+1. Apply SPF moisturizer to face and neck.

-2. Apply Too Faced Shadow Insurance or preferred eye primer to entire eye area, using your finger to apply and blend.
+2. Apply Too Faced Shadow Insurance to entire eye area, using your finger to apply and blend.

-3. Using the same foundation brush, apply Make Up For Ever HD foundation or liquid foundation of your choice to entire face, blending down onto neck.
+3. Using your hands or a foundation brush, apply Make Up For Ever HD foundation to entire face, blending down onto neck.

 4. Under the eyes, apply a dab of moisturizer or liquid eye brightener, like the Smashbox Photo Op Under Eye Brightener and very lightly blend it in.
 (Optional)

-5. Then apply MAC Select Coverup, or the concealer you prefer and blend with a fluffy eyeshadow brush.
+5. Apply MAC Select Coverup, or the concealer you prefer and blend with a fluffy eyeshadow brush.

 6. Apply several coats of Diorshow to top lashes.

-7. Buff Make Up For Ever HD powder or loose powder of your choice all over the face, using a Kabuki brush.
+7. Buff Make Up For Ever HD powder or loose powder all over the face, using a Kabuki brush.

 8. Apply a matter bronzer, like Hoola bronzer by Benefit, to cheekbones, center of forehead, bridge of nose and chin, using a blush or powder brush.